-However, the promised land is out there, and very much within reach of businesses of all sizes.
+However, it doesn’t have to be like that and integrated SMS communications are very much within reach of businesses of all sizes.
 Through embracing SMS as a direct communication channel, businesses can deliver messages straight into the hands of their customers; all whilst not breaking the bank.

 With SMS being accessible for both internal and external recipients, now is the time to improve communication across your business processes.
 This will allow you to deliver your company message to a broader audience without the risk of the message becoming lost amongst thousands of emails, or simply being another missed call statistic.

 Below are four examples of integrating SMS within your existing business tools – take a look and see how you can be incorporating SMS into your organisation today.

 Allow your customers the freedom to send their order confirmation receipts straight to their phones.
 Once an order is placed either via telephone or confirmed on your website, send an SMS to your customer thanking them for their purchase, including details of their order, and even a link to an order-tracking page where available.

 SMS order confirmations allow your customer to connect further with your business whilst the purchase is still at the forefront of their mind.
 Follow up with voucher codes and special offers to generate additional opportunities and deliver additional value to your customers.

 Notify your purchasing team when stock items are running low.
 Through setting up alerts, your business can quickly respond to fluctuations in demand, ensuring you always have a constant supply available.
 Inventory management is improved as stock levels are optimised.

 Alternatively, SMS alerts can be used to notify customers that their regular purchases are running low, triggering inbound enquiries and purchasing responses.